captbaritone/jordaneldredge.com/_posts/2014-12-13-im-glad-i-factored-out-jquery.md

 ---
 title: "I'm glad I factored out jQuery"
 layout: post
+summary: I refactored Winamp2-js to not depend on jQuery, and learned native JavaScript is not so bad.
 ---

 *This post is the first in an ongoing series about things I learned from my